T32 Training Grant

 Kathleen M. McTigue, MD, MPH, MS

-Associate Professor of Epidemiology and Clinical and Translational Science
+Professor of Epidemiology and Clinical and Translational Science

 Vice Chair for Real-World Evidence, Department of Medicine